SMECO wants you to stay safe around power lines.

 Electricity always tries to find the easiest path to ground.
 Don’t ever become the easiest path to ground.

 The results for each of these cases could be deadly.
-Don’t ever become the easiest path to ground.
+Remember: don’t ever become the easiest path to ground!

-Call 811 at least 48 hours (two business days) before excavating.
-That means anytime you dig and every time you dig—no matter how small your project is.
+Call 811 at least 48 hours (2 business days) before excavating.
+That means anytime you dig and every time you dig— no matter how small your project is.
 All local utilities will mark their underground service lines: electric, cable TV, phone, water, sewer, and gas.
 Hand dig within 18 inches on both sides of the marks.

 - Dump trucks, cranes, drill rigs, backhoes, forklifts, and aerial lifts.

 - Construction equipment: long-handled tools, ladders, and scaffolding.